 The program will use planning funds to issue an RFP to select a developer(s) to identify the type and probable location of the affordable rental housing development.
-The most qualified developer will be selected according to the selection criteria, which are not yet established.
+The selection criteria for the developer and project will be included in the RFP when it is issued.
+The exact criteria have yet to be determined but will include, but not be limited to, the following: